 Grappling across the projections of artifice, excavating the chameleonic tones of reality, we set out on our third of twelve missions.
 Caught between the intellect and the heart we embark on an exploration that entails both their warfare and their union.
 The nature of reality, fantasy, dreams, magic and the longing for freedom will be interrogated from multiple and competing perspectives, through a process of dialogue that frustrates our ideas and subjects them to scrutiny.

-In this third part of our interview with The Underground Film Studio, we discuss their film Savage Witches (2012), the process of its creation, and the themes that emerge from it.
+In this third part of our interview with Daniel & Clara, we discuss their film Savage Witches (2012), the process of its creation, and the themes that emerge from it.
 The film can be watched here, and you can purchase the DVD here.

 Savage Witches (2012)